yueli901/mukara/README.md

-# Mukara: A Deep Learning-Based Model for Interurban Highway Traffic Volume Prediction Using External Socioeconomic Drivers
+# Mukara: A Deep Learning Model for Interurban Highway Traffic Volume Prediction Using External Socioeconomic Drivers

 ![Architecture of Mukara](mukara.png)

 This repository contains the TensorFlow implementation of **Mukara**, as described in the following paper:

-- Yue Li, Shujuan Chen, Ying Jin. _Mukara: A Deep Learning-Based Model for Interurban Highway Traffic Volume Prediction Using External Socioeconomic Drivers_
+- Y L, SC, YJ. _Mukara: A Deep Learning Model for Interurban Highway Traffic Volume Prediction Using External Socioeconomic Drivers_

 ---